mango63/bukkit-Docker/README.md

 When player connect they are allocated a plot and they can only build in that plot.

-I have disabled the use/creation of of egg's and golems due to players spawning mobs to lag out servers This can be change see Customisation.
+I have disabled the use/creation of of egg's, golem's, minecart's and weither's due to players spawning mobs to lag out servers
+This can be change see Customisation.

 Currently show Pax Logo Bottom-left and RFlan logo on the Bottom-right